HardisonCo/.github/international/italy/it-health/hms-esq/index.md

 ## Integration Points

-This document outlines how HMS-ESQ is integrated with it_Health systems in Italy.
+This document outlines how HMS-ESQ is integrated with it-health systems in Italy.